|

 Very extensive patent filings address a range of applications related to

-products, smart devices, energy efficiency, asset management and other
+products, ratings, smart devices, energy efficiency, asset management (including

 emerging applications.